firecracker-microvm/firecracker/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: "[Feature Request] Title"
+title: '[Feature Request] Title'
 labels: ''
 assignees: ''
 ---

 # Feature Request

 `[Author TODO: Why is this feature request important?
 What are the use cases?
 Please describe.]`

 ## Describe the desired solution

 `[Author TODO: A clear and concise description of how you would like the feature to work.]`

 ## Describe possible alternatives

 `[Author TODO: A clear and concise description of any alternative solutions or features you have considered.]`

 `[Author TODO: How do you work around not having this feature?]`